11 Apr The Sh** they don’t tell you about Pregnancy, Birth & Beyond

 As soon as you announce that you’re expecting, you will be bombarded with myths, advice and horror stories; complete strangers will touch your growing belly and make comments regarding the size of your bump….and if you aren’t careful, this can all lead to doubts and worry growing in your own mind.

-We’re fortunate to share pregnancy journeys with many women, who come to Clarity Wellness for Pregnancy Massage, Pregnancy Packages, Acupuncture, Naturopathy and Prenatal Yoga, often with a wealth of (perfectly normal!) questions and concerns around pregnancy.
+We’re fortunate to share pregnancy journeys with many women, who come to Clarity Wellness for Pregnancy Massage, Pregnancy Packages, Acupuncture, Naturopathy and Postpartum Massage, often with a wealth of (perfectly normal!) questions and concerns around pregnancy.

-To help you navigate this, some of the Clarity Mummas have lovingly put together some of their most helpful tips, to assist you along your journey – regardless of which stage you’re at:
+To help you navigate this, some of the Clarity Mammas have lovingly put together some of their most helpful tips, to assist you along your journey – regardless of which stage you’re at:

 - Every pregnancy is different.
 Each baby carries differently and cannot be compared to another.